Zig-zag dynamics in a Stern-Gerlach spin measurement: Conclusions

 \section{Conclusions}

 Textbooks in quantum mechanics typically present an {\em operational} rather than a {\it mechanical} derivation of the Stern-Gerlach phenomenology.
 Trajectories do not appear.
 The Stern-Gerlach result is often {\it postulated} rather than {\it derived} from the microscopic dynamics, often serving to illustrate or motivate the axioms of standard quantum mechanics.
-In the present paper, we have given a detailed visualisation of electron trajectories encountering an inhomogeneous magnetic field.
-No ambiguity remains on what is meant by ``measuring spin'', or by the ``collapse'' of the wave function.
+Bohmian mechanics provides such a microscopic dynamics in terms of particle trajectories.
+There is no ambiguity on what is meant by ``measuring spin'', or by the ``collapse'' of the wave function.

-Moreover, we have demonstrated the mechanics of spin-entanglement by visualizing the trajectories of an EPR-pair, showing how the Stern-Gerlach measurement of one electron also affects the motion of the other, determining the possible outcomes in the case of a spin measurement for this other particle.
+In the present paper, we have investigated the Stern-Gerlach setup using the Bohmian zig-zag dynamics, which is motivated by the fundamentally massless nature of particles.
+We assumed a Stern-Gerlach-type interaction for electrons, showing how an inhomogeneous magnetic field affects the zig-zagging.
+In the case of the EPR-pair, we showed how the Stern-Gerlach measurement of one electron also affects the motion of the other, determining the possible outcomes in the case of a spin measurement for this other particle.

+While our particular modelling of the Stern-Gerlach setup is suitable for atoms, it is not physically implementable as such for electrons.
+However, it is expected that the qualitative behaviour will be obtained in physically realizable implementations of Stern-Gerlach-like spin polarization mechanisms.
+On the other hand, it might also be interesting to try to model an actual atom in a Stern-Gerlach setup using the zig-zag dynamics.
+Due to its composite nature, the zig-zagging of the atom might very well disappear.
+Perhaps there is some internal zig-zagging of its consituent particles, but even that might be absent due to the entanglement.

 Celebrating the centennial of the Stern-Gerlach experiment is obviously a tribute to the original discoverers Otto Stern and Walther Gerlach, who, first by nonbelieving and by misinterpretation, actually came to exhibit a major foundation of Nature's working on the subatomic scale.
 It became a cornerstone of modern quantum mechanics.
 However, we are especially happy to dedicate this paper to the memory of Detlef Dürr, who by insisting on clarity and the importance of a mechanical picture, has encouraged many of us to maintain a Boltzmannian perspective in terms of particle trajectories in the modeling and study of quantum matter as well \cite{duerr01, duerr09,duerr12}: \begin{quote} ``We should deny ourselves from any picture of reality.''
 But are man's thoughts something different from these images?
 It is only God of whom we must not and cannot make any picture.\\ --- Boltzmann's first answer to the {\it energeticists}, in: {\it A word from mathematics on energetics}, Popul\"are Schriften, Barth, Leipzig (1905) \cite{cercignani}. \end{quote}